-On September 5, 2017, the Lawrence City Commission adopted a new Sign Code (Ordinance No. 9391), which became effective on September 11, 2017.
+On September 5, 2017, the Lawrence City Commission adopted a new Sign Code, which became effective on September 11, 2017.
+Minor amendments to the new Sign Code were adopted on March 6, 2018 (Ordinance No. 9439).
 The City of Lawrence Sign Code (Chapter 5-18 of the Lawrence City Code) establishes the goals and purpose for regulation of signs in Lawrence, and sets forth standards for permanent and temporary signs.
-Requirements for sign permits, sign contractor licensing, inspection of signs and maintenance of signs are set forth in the Sign Code, as are rules and procedures for appealing decisions or interpretations made by authorized Sign Code administrators, or requesting variances to sign regulations, to a Sign Code Board of Appeals.

 Affirmatively Furthering Fair Housing

 Affirmatively Furthering Fair Housing means taking meaningful actions to address significant disparities in housing needs and access to opportunity, replacing segregated living patterns with truly integrated and balanced living patterns, transforming racially and ethnically concentrated areas of poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair housing laws.

 View the 2018 Assessment of Fair Housing and find more information on Affirmatively Furthering Fair Housing.

 The City of Lawrence has approved a series of policies to support urban agriculture, expanding the ability of residents to produce local, healthy food at home and creating opportunities to pursue commercial production.

 - Continuous Improvement